easttennesseecc-star/Q-Top-Dog-IDE/LLM_CREDENTIALS_INDEX.md

 1. ✅ Clear way to enter LLM credentials (API keys)
 2. ✅ Support for all major LLM providers
 3. ✅ Local secure storage of credentials
-4. ✅ Q-IDE uses your credentials to call LLM services
+4. ✅ Top Dog uses your credentials to call LLM services
 5. ✅ Comprehensive documentation
 6. ✅ No account creation required
 7. ✅ Complete control over your credentials